How to insert a signature in a Word document

 Third-party apps like PandaDoc and some of the other well-known softwares provide a host of features that can make your life easier when it comes to sending or receiving documents.

-- Compatible across devices
+Compatible across devices

-Using an app allows you to use the same piece of software with the same features across all your devices is a solid reason to consider third-party apps.
+Using an app that allows you to use the same piece of software with the same features across all your devices is a solid reason to consider third-party apps.

-- Adds an extra layer of security
+Adds an extra layer of security

-- Transferable to other formats
+Transferable to other formats

 If you want to send a signed document as a PDF, as opposed to Microsoft Word, then you can download and send it in your format of choice.
 (Not trying to dunk on anyone here, but can Word do that?)

 How to add a signature in Word with the PandaDoc Add-In